Issue Refinement and Estimation

 Team Participation in Refinement

 Operating asynchronously means refinement can’t rely on scheduled meetings where everyone shows up at the same time.
-Instead, the team should adopt a continuous refinement mindset where engineers regularly check the growth epic board and issue kanban board for items in refinement status.
-When an epic appears in ~“workflow::refinement”, engineers should review the refinement thread, ask clarifying questions, evaluate technical feasibility, and provide feedback on the proposed direction.
-This isn’t a passive activity - the goal is to surface concerns, suggest alternatives, and ensure the epic is well-understood before someone volunteers to break it down.
+Instead, the team should adopt a continuous refinement mindset where engineers regularly check the growth Epic board and issue kanban board for items in refinement status.
+When an Epic appears in ~“workflow::planning breakdown”, engineers should review the refinement thread, ask clarifying questions, evaluate technical feasibility, and provide feedback on the proposed direction.
+This isn’t a passive activity - the goal is to surface concerns, suggest alternatives, and ensure the Epic is well-understood before someone volunteers to break it down.

 Similarly, the issue kanban board should be monitored for issues in ~“workflow::refinement”, ~“workflow::scheduling”, and ~“workflow::ready for development”.
 Issues in refinement need estimation votes and technical feedback.
 Issues in scheduling are waiting for final prioritization but are already well-defined and could be moved to ready for development if priorities shift.
 Issues in ready for development are immediately available for pickup.
 By regularly scanning these columns, engineers maintain awareness of upcoming work, can identify issues that align with their expertise or interests, and keep the pipeline moving.